shanewas/melody/README.md

 # Melody
-- A learning management system (LMS) for a client
+- A learning management system